/*

 <<link "C. Request vectors around the entire yellow-return area via radar vector from Center."
 "Dec6C">><<set $pathArray to $pathArray.concat(["Dec6: C (vectors around)"])>><</link>>

-<<link "D. Climb above the cell.
-If its top is FL200 and you can get to 16K-18K, the tops picture clears."
+<<link "D. Request 16,000 and get above the layered tops, where the buildups stand up in plain sight and can be dodged visually."
 "Dec6D">><<set $pathArray to $pathArray.concat(["Dec6: D (climb above)"])>><</link>><<set $cellTooClose to true>>

 <<set $badchoices to $badchoices + 1>>